Preview Our 16 Latest Bond Picks

 One of the key takeaways from Figure 3 is a central point to our bond investment strategy: to make investments throughout the year as opportunities present themselves.
 This approach is counter to the conventional wisdom of building return-limiting bond ladders, which invest large sums of money all at once and whenever a bond matures, regardless of whether it's a compelling time to invest or if the bond presents a compelling value.

-The initial buy recommendations we present are bonds we believe can increase in value and generate total returns that outperform the leading bond funds and bond ETFs.
-Since maximizing capital appreciation is our goal, we typically sell bonds prior to maturity to lock in capital gains and increase total returns.
+The initial buy recommendations we present are bonds we believe can increase in value and generate corporate bond returns that outperform the leading bond funds and bond ETFs.
+Since maximizing capital appreciation is our goal, we typically sell bonds before maturity to lock in capital gains and increase total returns.

 Figure 3: Cadence of BondSavvy's 2020 Corporate Bond Recommendations